-The Arizona Counter Terrorism Information Center (ACTIC) is a joint effort between the Arizona Department of Public Safety, the United States and the Arizona Department of Homeland Security, the Federal Bureau of Investigation, and other participating agencies to form a collective intelligence service.
-The ACTIC operates 24/7 to provide intelligence, investigative, and technical support to local, tribal, state, and federal law enforcement agencies critical to Arizona and the country's homeland security efforts.
+The Arizona Counter Terrorism Information Center (ACTIC) is a joint effort between the Arizona Department of Public Safety, the United States Department of Homeland security (DHS), the Arizona Department of Homeland Security (AZ DOHS), the Federal Bureau of Investigation (FBI), and other participating agencies to form a collaborative criminal intelligence effort.
+The ACTIC operates 24/7 to provide real-time criminal intelligence, investigative, and technical support to local, tribal, state, and federal law enforcement agencies critical to Arizona and the country's homeland security mission.